outdreamer/drone-flight/README.md

 https://github.com/pjcozzi/cesium-starter-app

-I've defined two custom events:
+I've defined a few custom events:

 	- Set City, which takes input of a street address & city.
 	- Set Coordinates, which takes input of latitude & longitude coordinates.
+	- Define My Own Flight, which asks for the starting location, zooms to that point, then asks for the ending location & executes the flight to that end point.

 To define your own custom events:

 	- index.html:

-		Uncomment the #toolbar display property in index.html and position the toolbar according to your needs.
+		Uncomment the #toolbar display property in index.html if not already uncommented.

 	- App.js:

 		- define your custom function in App.js (see function example: setCity() )
 		- add an entry in the call to window.Sandcastle.addToolbarMenu() to set your new menu item for the dropdown
 		- add an entry in the $('select.sandcastle-button').change() event function
-		- modify the airport_data parameter and object navigation to fetch different data than the airport data
+		- modify the airport_data parameter and object navigation to fetch the data you need, if different from the airport data

 	- For ideas on custom events, see the Camera workshop here: https://cesiumjs.org/Cesium/Apps/Sandcastle/index.html?src=Camera.html&label=Showcases

-To use the existing prototype:
+To use the existing Camera (defined by Cesium):

-	- Click the search icon and enter an address, or if you've displayed the #toolbar div, select an action defined in App.js
+	- Click the search icon and enter an address

+To use the Camera Events I defined:

+	- Select an action in the Camera Options dropdown in the bottom right corner (defined in App.js)

 Local server
 ------------